What the kid from the cover of Rage Against The Machine’s Evil Empire looks like now

-There’s a distinct menace to the child on the cover of Rage Against The Machine’s sophomore album, Evil Empire.
-His narrowed eyes and arrogant little smirk make him look like an embodiment of the America that RATM are rallying against: haughty, white, and playing at being a superhero while harboring own dark intentions.
+There’s a distinct menace to the child on the cover of Rage Against The Machine’s second album, Evil Empire.
+His narrowed eyes and arrogant little smirk make him look like an embodiment of the America that RATM are rallying against: haughty, white, and playing at being a superhero while harbouring own dark intentions.

 The painting is such a loaded image that one might assume the kid in the cape was never a real person, just an imagined freckle-faced child out of somebody’s imagination.
 But that’s not the case – the model for Evil Empire’s cover is actually author and entrepreneur Ari Meisel.

 Ari runs Less Doing, which helps businessmen and entrepreneurs scale down their operations and make themselves expendable so that they don’t have to run every little aspect of their operation.

 Curious as to the story behind his appearance on one of the greatest rap-metal albums of all time, we reached out to Ari about Evil Empire, and what he’s been doing since then:

 How did you end up on the cover of Evil Empire?
 Did you model for the painter?
 Did you meet Rage Against The Machine?

 “Actually, I didn’t model nor meet the band.
 My father was and is an art dealer and he represented the painter, Mel Ramos.
 Mel painted the original painting of me, entitled CrimeBusters, as a birthday present for me when I turned 11.
 The group saw the painting in a book of Mel’s and liked it, then adapted it for their album cover.”